Featured Post

 Glob/Grep for linking opportunities, and Write for optimizations.

-The agent's system prompt contains extensive SEO knowledge:
+The agent's system prompt encodes specific SEO rules:

 onPageSEO: {